 Next, the secondary keyword as you build out the title.
 You can also put your brand name after a hyphen or a pipe (i.e. “|”) to separate it from the rest of the title.

 But here’s where SEO is a blend of technical know-how and artisan craft: You must also write your title tag to be readable, understandable, and likely to be clicked by humans that are going to read it within the search results.
 It has to make sense, read well, be engaging and not be robotic.

 This means there should be no keyword stuffing!
 Even though it's important to include those target keywords, at the end of the day you're writing for users, not for search engine algorithms.

 When it really comes down to it, SEO is ultimately all about using the scientific method and experimenting to understand how search engines rank pages through conjecture, hypothesis, a rigorous testing procedure, analysis of the results, and conclusions.

 Here are six title tag experiments that you can test today.

 To really dive deeper to find out what works, run an SEO title tag test.

 5) Call to action

-After you've mastered writing title tags, read this guide on writing the perfect meta description.
+After you've mastered writing title tags, read this resource on writing the perfect meta description.